A limit theory for controlled McKean-Vlasov SPDEs

 \section{Introduction}

 The area of controlled McKean--Vlasov dynamics, also known as mean field control, has rapidly developed in the past years, see, e.g., the monograph \cite{car_della} and the references therein.
 There is also increasing interest in infinite dimensional systems such as controlled McKean--Vlasov stochastic PDEs (mean field SPDEs).
-For controlled mean field SPDEs within the semigroup approach of Da Prato and Zabczyk \cite{DaPratoEd1}, well-posedness of the state equation, the dynamic programming principle and a Bellman equation were recently proved in the paper \cite{CGKPR23}.
-We also refer to this paper for extensive comments on related literature.
+For controlled mean field SPDEs within the semigroup approach of Da Prato and Zabczyk \cite{DaPratoEd1}, well-posedness of the state equation, the dynamic programming principle and a Bellman equation were proved in the recent paper \cite{CGKPR23}, where also comments on related literature can be found.

 Mean field dynamics are typically motivated by particle approximations (related to propagation of chaos), see, for instance, Sznitman's seminal monograph \cite{SnzPoC}.
 It is an important task to make this motivation rigorous.
 For finite dimensional controlled systems, a general limit theory was developed in the paper \cite{LakSIAM17} and extended in \cite{DPT22} to a setup with common noise.
 The purpose of the present paper is to establish a limit theory for controlled interacting infinite dimensional SPDEs in the variational framework initiated by Pardoux \cite{par75} and Krylov--Rozovskii \cite{krylov_rozovskii}, see also the more recent monographs \cite{liu_rockner, par}.